gabriel-trigo/scientific_net_explorer/README.md

   1. Have found at least one common node (and thus a path) and have exhausted all the other possible paths of same length.
   2. The search trees have reached the maximum number of API calls allowed by the API.

-Once the shortest paths are found, the server responds the ```POST``` with the graph information, which is then displayed by the website with [D3.js](https://d3js.org/)
+Once the shortest paths are found, the server responds the request with the graph information, which is then displayed by the website with [D3.js](https://d3js.org/)